liporuwcha/a___development_tools_infrastructure/README.md

 #### adf_ administrative tools inside the database

-#### adg_ database editor VSCode SqlTools
+#### adg_ database editor VSCode DatabaseClient from Weijan Chen

-The VSCode extension to work with Postgres is SQLTools.
+The VSCode extension to work with Postgres is DatabaseClient.
 It creates a connection over tcp to the Postgres server.
-If needed I use SSH tunneling when I use containers.
+If need, I use SSH tunneling when I use containers.

 #### adj_ SQL language dialect for Postgresql